-- Learn how to complete a variety of home adjustments!
-Here are tips and tutorials for further instruction.
+- Learn how to complete home repairs with these tips and tutorials!

-- Keep essential supplies like WD-40 and white vinegar on hand to make simple fixes throughout your home.
+- Keep essential supplies like WD-40 and white vinegar in your home to make simple fixes even more convenient.

-- Maintaining your property will provide you with a more livable home and may also give you a return on investment when you plan to sell.
+- Maintain your property so it’s more livable for you – and to help get a better return on investment when you do sell.

 2. Cracked tile